-In recognition of the international importance of legumes as a food group, the United Nations has declared 2016 the Year of the Pulse.
+In international recognition of the importance of legumes as a food group, the United Nations declared 2016 the Year of the Pulse.
 Its an honorific shout out to the large family of good-for-you dried legumes that include split peas, or lentils, or dal, as they are called in India.
 These pulses grow prodigiously around the globe to provide protein-rich, inexpensive, nutritious, delicious fare as humble soup, as tasty fritter, as filling grain entree.
 And, they are very inexpensive and quick to cook.

 When I was growing up in the 1940s and 50s, green split peas, usually as split pea soup, sometimes made more robust with the addition of ham hock, was a familiar dish.
 Here’s an Indian take, with cumin and chili flakes and without any meat.